MSoup/randomNotes/bind-mounts.md

 Turns out, a TON of people are having issues with this part of the tutorial.
 Here's how I know this:

+This is what the average page looks like on the tutorial documentation.
+Easy to understand, and I love the transparency of this.
 ![This is what the average page in the tutorial documentation looks like](https://github.com/MSoup/randomNotes/blob/main/images/bind-mounts/Persisting%20data.JPG)

+Oh...
 ![And this is actually what the Bint Mounts page looks like.
 Yikes!](https://github.com/MSoup/randomNotes/blob/main/images/bind-mounts/Mount.JPG)

 I imagine the issues stem from a combination of two things: